erogenousbeef-zz/BigReactors/Roadmap.md

 - Reactor glass breaks instead of dropping a block
 - Reactors are always marked as inactive when worlds are loaded
 - Tank/Inventory exposure buttons only show the top-left pixel of their respective image.
 Fix GuiImageButton.
+- Cyanite ingots can be placed in fuel inlet slots

 TODO - Alpha
 ------------